civicrm/civicrm-user-guide/docs/petition/what-you-need-to-know.md

 Notions essentielles
 --------------------

-Petitions are a function within the CiviCampaign component of CiviCRM.
-When an individual responds to a petition, an activity record of the type Petition is created that contains the individual's responses to the petition questions.

 La pétition est une fonction du composant CiviCampaign de CiviCRM.
 Lorsqu'une personne répond à une pétition, un enregistrement d'activité de type "Pétition" est créé.
 Il contient les réponses de la personne aux questions de la pétition.